 Steve has a long history of involvement with TWU and Spartan Athletics.
 Scholz, born in San Mateo California, spent most of his schools days in North Delta where he played volleyball, soccer, tennis, basketball and rugby and graduated in 1984 from North Delta Senior Secondary.
 He then went on to earn an undergraduate degree in 1990 from TWU in PE/Business.
 While he was at TWU he was a member of the Spartan Men’s soccer team from 1986-90 and was a senior captain of the 89-90 squad that went to the CCAA National Championships.
 He then served an internship with the athletics department during the 90-91 season which evolved into a full time athletics administrative position.
 Steve was a Spartan athletics staff member from 1990-2006 where he was involved in coaching, teaching, administration, marketing, and development.
 He also went to Washington State University and received a Masters in Education graduate degree in Sports Administration.

 Above all Steve has a passion to invest in student lives and for the success of the Spartan Athletics program, as he has seen the positive, life-changing impact it has had on student-athletes over the years.
 “It is great to see how Spartan Alumni are now out in the community impacting other lives through teaching, coaching, business, parenting, or volunteering”, states Scholz.
-He is also excited about leaving a legacy, so future generations can have the opportunity to attend a Christian university and compete at the CIS level.
+He is also excited about leaving a legacy, so future generations can have the opportunity to attend a Christian university and compete at the U-Sports level.

 Wanda Dobsin – Executive Director Assistant

 Wanda joined the Spartan Foundation staff in 2013 and comes from a strong background of administrative service and Christian leadership.
 For over 20 years she has provided executive and operational support within corporate, not-for-profit and entrepreneurial start-up environments.